Annotation Interface EnableRabbit

 Note that the created containers are not registered against the application context but can be easily located for management purposes using the RabbitListenerEndpointRegistry.

 Annotated methods can use flexible signature; in particular, it is possible to use the Message abstraction and related annotations, see RabbitListener Javadoc for more details.
-For instance, the following would inject the content of the message and a a custom "myCounter" AMQP header:
+For instance, the following would inject the content of the message and a custom "myCounter" AMQP header:

 @RabbitListener(containerFactory = "myRabbitListenerContainerFactory", queues = "myQueue")